NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 free @jtojnar to review me and tell me that declarative wrappers won't help.

 ## Unreported issues (AFAIK)

+Issues that bother me personally, but I haven't bothered to open an issue since I doubt it would be feasible to fix with our current wrapping ecosystem, excuse my pessimism `wrap{G,Qt}AppsHook` authors.

 `kdeconnect` has `kdoctools` in it's closure because it's wrapper has `kdoctools` due to it picked by `wrapQtAppsHook`: